How to Apply - Transfer

 - Answer all questions on the application completely and accurately; quick admission is based on self-reported information.

-- If you are not a U.S. citizen, send a copy of both sides of your Permanent Resident ("green") Card.
+- If you are not a U.S. citizen, send a copy of your immigration documentations such as your Visa or Alien Registration (“green”) Card

 - SF State communicates with students via e-mail.
 Make sure to read all e-mail messages and pay careful attention to transcript deadlines.

-- when the Office of Undergraduate Admissions requests them, send official transcripts to SF State as soon as possible from all colleges you've attended, even if no coursework was completed.
+- When the Office of Undergraduate Admissions requests them, send official transcripts to SF State by the established deadline in the email request from all colleges you've attended.
 Transcripts for coursework in progress should be sent after grades are on record.

 - Check your application status to ensure all supporting materials have been received.